Enterprise Hub in Airtable

 Note

-The "Security & compliance" section of "Settings" in the admin panel is only visible and editable by super admins.
-These settings and configurations apply to your entire organization, not just individual org units.
+The "Security & compliance" section of the "Settings" section in the admin panel is only visible and editable by super admins.
+These settings and configurations apply to your entire org, not just individual org units.

 Included in the "Sharing & data" and "Integrations & development" pages of "Settings," super admins can view and establish the default settings applied to all org units.
-All new org units will aos inherit these settings once created.
+All new org units will also inherit these settings once created.
 Super admins may set different settings for each org unit.
-The unassigned org unit settings always equal the org's default settings.
+The default org unit settings always equal the org's default settings.

 Super admins can pass on the responsibility of setting their organization's administration to their org unit admins.
 For each setting, super admins can set it to set the administration of org units to org unit admins.
 For each of these settings, the super admin can set it to: